 wp search-replace "https:\/\/old.site.com\/subfolder\/" "https:\/\/new.site.com\/" --all-tables --report-changed-only --dry-run

-At the end of a successful
+Before reviewing the results of a successful

 wp cache flush